cctbx/cctbx_project/sphinx/index.rst

 High level organization
 =======================

-The SourceForge cctbx project currently contains these modules:
+The SourceForge cctbx project currently contains these modules.
+The core libraries required for most other applications are libtbx, boost_adaptbx, scitbx, cctbx, and usually iotbx.
+Functionality specific to macromolecules and small molecules lives in mmtbx and smtbx, respectively.

 libtbx
 ------

 The build system common to all other modules.
 This includes a very thin wrapper around the SCons_ software construction tool.
+It also contains many useful frameworks and utilities to simplify application development, including tools for regression testing, parallelization across multiprocessor systems and managed clusters, and a flexible, modular configuration syntax called PHIL (Python Hierarchial Interface Language) used throughout the CCTBX.

 :ref:`API Documentation for libtbx <libtbx>`